torvalds/linux/Documentation/input/devices/xpad.rst

 The number of buttons/axes reported varies based on 3 things:

-- if you are using a known controller
+- if you are using a kyeswn controller
-- if you are using a known dance pad
+- if you are using a kyeswn dance pad
-- if using an unknown device (one not listed below), what you set in the module configuration for "Map D-PAD to buttons rather than axes for unknown pads" (module option dpad_to_buttons)
+- if using an unkyeswn device (one yest listed below), what you set in the module configuration for "Map D-PAD to buttons rather than axes for unkyeswn pads" (module option dpad_to_buttons)

-If you set dpad_to_buttons to N and you are using an unknown device the driver will map the directional pad to axes (X/Y).
+If you set dpad_to_buttons to N and you are using an unkyeswn device the driver will map the directional pad to axes (X/Y).
 If you said Y it will map the d-pad to buttons, which is needed for dance style games to function correctly.
 The default is Y.

-dpad_to_buttons has no effect for known pads.
-A erroneous commit message claimed dpad_to_buttons could be used to force behavior on known devices.
+dpad_to_buttons has yes effect for kyeswn pads.
+A erroneous commit message claimed dpad_to_buttons could be used to force behavior on kyeswn devices.
-This is not true.
-Both dpad_to_buttons and triggers_to_buttons only affect unknown controllers.
+This is yest true.
+Both dpad_to_buttons and triggers_to_buttons only affect unkyeswn controllers.

 Normal Controllers
 ------------------

-With a normal controller, the directional pad is mapped to its own X/Y axes.
+With a yesrmal controller, the directional pad is mapped to its own X/Y axes.
 The jstest-program from joystick-1.2.15 (jstest-version 2.1.0) will report 8
 axes and 10 buttons.

-All 8 axes work, though they all have the same range (-32768..32767) and the zero-setting is not correct for the triggers (I don't know if that is some limitation of jstest, since the input device setup should be fine.
+All 8 axes work, though they all have the same range (-32768..32767) and the zero-setting is yest correct for the triggers (I don't kyesw if that is some limitation of jstest, since the input device setup should be fine.
 I didn't have a look at jstest itself yet).

 All of the 10 buttons work (in digital mode).
-The six buttons on the right side (A, B, X, Y, black, white) are said to be "analog" and report their values as 8 bit unsigned, not sure what this is good for.
+The six buttons on the right side (A, B, X, Y, black, white) are said to be "analog" and report their values as 8 bit unsigned, yest sure what this is good for.

 I tested the controller with quake3, and configuration and in game functionality were OK.
 However, I find it rather difficult to